stefanborghys/java-concurrency/README.md

 source: [http://docs.oracle.com/javase/tutorial/essential/concurrency/interfere.html](http://docs.oracle.com/javase/tutorial/essential/concurrency/interfere.html)

+### Synchronized methods

+<code>public synchronized void methodName(){ ... }</code>
+A solution for Thread Interference is the use of synchronized methods.
+Synchronized methods enable a simple strategy for preventing thread interference and memory consistency errors:
+if an object is visible to more than one thread, all reads or writes to that object's variables are done through synchronized methods.
+(An important exception: final fields, which cannot be modified after the object is constructed, can be safely read through non-synchronized methods, once the object is constructed)
+This strategy is effective, but can present problems with liveness.

 ## Memory consistency errors

 Memory consistency errors occur when different threads have inconsistent views of what should be the same data.